hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 but they do not require external traffic.
 The AWS security group for the instance as well as software firewall rules within the runtime enforce this.

+Additionally, the port ranges **9870-9880** and **23000-23100** must be accessible to the host and the subnet it is on.
+These ports are used for internal communication between internal services.

 ### `ulimits`

 The necessary limits on open file descriptors are raised within